devstream-io/blog/content/posts/k8s-secrets-state/index.md

 Simply put, Doppler is trying to make it as easy as it should be to manage secrets.
 Easy to use?
 Check.
 Easy to sync secrets as K8s Secrets?
 Check.
 Twelve-Factor App, cloud-native?
 Check.
 No overhead?
 Check.
 Automatic reload upon secrets update?
 Check!

 If you are interested in Doppler, [here's a quick tutorial](https://medium.com/4th-coffee/doppler-a-brief-introduction-to-secrets-managers-e779b48fac1b).

+---

+## 7 Summary

+The evolving Kubernetes Secrets landscape now provides development teams with many choices for storing, managing, syncing, and injecting secrets into containers.

+I hope this post has given you some new ideas for improving your secrets management workflows in Kubernetes.